 San Patricio Melaque

-San Patricio Melaque in the Mexican state of Jalisco is a busy community located 4+ kilometers northwest of Barra de Navidad on Bahia de Navidad.
-The village of Melaque has been a vacation retreat for Mexicans for generations.
+San Patricio Melaque is a busy community located 4+ km northwest of Barra de Navidad on Bahia de Navidad.
+Melaque has been a vacation retreat for Mexicans for generations.

-Melaque is actually a conglomeration of 3 beach towns that have grown into each other, San Patricio, Villa Obregon and Melaque itself, all generally referred to as “Melaque”.
+Melaque is actually a conglomeration of 3 small beach towns (villages) that have grown into each other: San Patricio, Villa Obregon, and Melaque itself, all generally referred to as simple “Melaque”.

-San Patricio, a kilometer long strip on the west end of the bay, is named after the Ejido San Patricio and before that a small Rancho named San Patricio.
+San Patricio, a 1-km-long strip on the west end of the bay.
+The place is named after the Ejido San Patricio, and before that, it was a small ranch named San Patricio.

-Melaque has a beautiful long curving beach.
-It is not unusual to see Humpback whales breaching just off shore in early spring.
+It is not unusual to see Humpback whales breaching just offshore in early spring.

 Tourist Attractions & Sightseeing